anton-shikov/HW_4/README.md

 -gi graph output format: pn for png; pd for pdf; sv for svg (pd for default) -o output name

-Output format: Graph in dot format amd in png/pdf/svg format.
+Output format: Graph in dot format and in png/pdf/svg format.

 ## Author